thomas995/Applied-Project-4th-Year/README.md

 4. Picture Perfect:
 5. Total Recall:

-Within Speed you will find 5 games hat are aimed at improving your Speed:
+Within Speed you will find 5 games that are aimed at improving your Speed:

 1.
 2.